lkodinsson/MARS/Fantasy/Spellcasting.md

 Increase or decrease the size category of a creature or object.
 You may change size an additional size category by raising mana cost by 1 and difficulty by 2 for each category after the first.
 Changing the size category of a creature also modifies its stats.
 It will receive +1 Strength per increase or -1 Strength per decrease, as well as -1 Dexterity per two increases (rounded up) or +1 Dexterity per two decreases (rounded up).

 For example: If your target was Medium sized and you increased it to Huge (three size increases) it would get +3 Strength and -2 Dexterity.
 This would cost 4 mana with a difficulty of 14.

+## Animal Form

+**Specializations:** Animism (Bonus: Practiced)
+**Difficulty:** 10 (Hard)

+**Mana Cost:** 2
+**Action Speed:** Standard

+**Target:** Self
+**Duration:** Indefinite (concentration)

+You take the form of any animal you can imagine.
+Specifically, you transform into any beast type creature.
+For each size category that beast has in difference to yours, increase the mana cost of this spell by 1 and the difficulty by 2.
+Additionally, if that creature is a magical beast, treat that as an additional difference in size in terms of calculating the cost.

+While transformed, your physical primary stats (Strength and Dexterity) temporarily become that of the chosen beast.
+As this is a temporary change, your resource stats are not affected, but you will use your transformed Strength and Dexterity values when making a roll (such as when rolling deflection, evasion, fortitude, willpower, etc.)

+Additionally, you acquire any natural weapons, abilities (but not talents), and even movement speed that beast might have.
+While in this form your physical equipment still exists and can still provide magical effects, but otherwise you are no longer considered to have your weapons and armour eqiupped.
+You lose the ability to speak normally, and you may not cast other spells (you may still cast this spell if you wanted to change directly into another animal).

+For example: If you are a Medium sized creature and you wanted to transform into a bear, which is a Very Large beast, it would cost you 4 mana with a difficulty of 14.
+This would change your strength to r16+3 and your dexterity to r14-1, even if they were higher.
+Your movement speed would also change to 14m.

 ## Arcane Missiles